LLNL/Surfactant/surfactantplugin-angrimportfinder.py/README.md

-# stringextract Plugin for SBOM Surfactant
+# Imported function extractor Plugin for SBOM Surfactant

 A plugin for Surfactant that uses the [angr](https://github.com/angr/angr) Python library to extract the imported functions from ELF and PE files.